lysvenn/hello-world/README.md

 # hello-world
-the example from git guide, adding here too!
+an example from git guiding, adding here too!

 Added new line here!